List of Genshin Impact characters: Mondstadt

 The head of the Ragnvindr Clan which is well known for running the Dawn Winery, Mondstadt's premier winery.
 A solitary businessman and vintner who was formerly the Cavalry Captain of the Knights of Favonius.
 He and Kaeya grew up as adopted brothers, but are no longer on friendly terms.
-He secretly operates as a vigilante nicknamed "the Darknight Hero".
+At night, he secretly operates as a vigilante nicknamed the "Darknight Hero".